aidankeighron/group-extension/README.md

 # Group Extension

-This a google chrome extension created to help transfer tab data across devices.
+This a google chrome extension was created to help transfer tab data across devices.
 Google has a feature where you can group tabs together (you can create a group by right-clicking on a tab and selecting "Add tab to group").
 I use this feature heavily and I often have many groups each with a set of tabs related to the group name.
 When I switch from my laptop to my desktop or any other computer I have to re-open all of the grouped tabs which can take a while and is an overall hassle.
 So I made this extension to help with that.

 # How to use